- Academic Requirements

 Lost and Found

 The Lost & Found is located in the Office of Student Affairs, Suite 115.
-If an item is found after hours it may be turned in to the Circulation desk in the Library.
-Emails will be sent out only to report lost keys.
+If an item is found after hours it may be turned in to the Circulation Desk in the Library.